ansible/ansible/docs/docsite/rst/community/communication.rst

 Many of our community Working Groups meet on Freenode IRC channels.
 If you want to get involved in a working group, join the channel where it meets or comment on the agenda.

-The only commitment in a community project is what one commits to themselves.
-When working with volunteers we don't think we can ask for a commitment from anyone.
-People come and go.
-But as a community we can try to communicate better, provide easier and more dependable processes, have regular introspective meetings, so that if someone commits to something the community and processes are there to reach those goals.
-That is the aim of Ansible working groups.

 - `Amazon (AWS) Working Group <https://github.com/ansible/community/tree/master/group-aws>`_ - ``#ansible-aws``
 - `Ansible Lockdown Working Group <https://ansiblelockdown.io>`_ `gh/ansible/ansible-lockdown <https://github.com/ansible/ansible-lockdown>`_ - ``#ansible-lockdown``- Security playbooks/roles
 - `AWX Working Group <https://github.com/ansible/awx>`_ - ``#ansible-awx`` - Upstream Ansible Tower